-Sophie explains that there is a huge breadth of roles and career pathways available.
+Alicia explains that there is a huge breadth of roles and career pathways available.
 'A single renewable energy project requires the contribution of people from a range of backgrounds and skillsets, from ecologists, planners and project managers to engineers, communications professionals, business developers and even helicopter pilots,' she says.

 Growth of the renewables industry

 There are fantastic opportunities for students and graduates to build a career in the clean energy and renewables industry, says David Hunt, managing partner at specialist recruitment firm Hyperion Executive Search.
 'The fact that my company recruits exclusively in the sector hopefully demonstrates my belief that there is enormous growth potential.'